-(Photo: courtesy Operation Blessing International)
+(Courtesy of Operation Blessing International)

 As tornado season begins in the United States, a major Christian humanitarian organization is providing families with a downloadable guide about disaster preparation.